Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons and comprises 80% of all spinal deformities.

 Patients continue to wear the brace until skeletal maturity is reached.
 A weaning process follows in which the number of hours the brace is worn per day is gradually reduced over a period of six months to a year.
 This allows the supportive muscles in the back and trunk to become stronger after a period of inactivity.
 Physical therapy is also recommended, both during bracing and weaning.

-Hooks, screws, or other instrumentation is used to hold the spine in alignment during the healing process, which takes 6 to 12 months in an adolescent.
+During the healing process, which takes 6 to 12 months in an adolescent, the spine is held in alignment by hooks, screws or other instrumentation.
 Once the fusion is complete, the implants no longer serve a function but are left in place to avoid the need for additional surgery [Figures 7 & 8].

 Depending on the nature of the curve and its location, the orthopedic surgeon may need to perform a fusion from the front (anterior), the back (posterior) or both.
-When both approaches are needed, the procedure may be performed as a single operation or in stages.
+When both approaches are needed, the procedure may be performed either as a single operation or in stages.
+Currently, however, this surgery is most commonly performed using a posterior-only procedure.

-But, Dr. Boachie says, “with the introduction of pedicle screws, posterior-only surgery has become the main method of treatment for most curves, large or small.”
+However, Dr. Kim says, "with the introduction of pedicle screws, posterior-only surgery has become the main method of treatment for most curves, large or small."

 Fusion surgery generally yields very good results, with a correction rate of between 60% to 100%, depending on curve flexibility and location.
 "These young people, who are usually otherwise healthy, tend to tolerate the surgery very well," says Dr. Boachie.
 Spinal fusion does result in some loss in range of motion.
 The extent of that varies depending on the section of spine corrected and the number of vertebrae fused.